Appeals

 7. Still Disagree?
 If there is still a disagreement with the assessment and there is no additional information to present, the matter will be forwarded for an evidentiary hearing, known as an Oral or Administrative Hearing, before an Administrative Law Judge (ALJ).
 (NRS 360.370)

-8. Hearing Locations: Hearings are scheduled in Las Vegas, Carson City, Reno or Elko; whichever is appropriate.
+8. Hearing Locations: Hearings are scheduled in Las Vegas, Carson City or Reno; whichever is appropriate.
 See the Hearings page under “Types of Hearings” to learn more about Administrative Hearings.

 9. Disagree with the ALJ?
 If you disagree with the decision of the Administrative Law Judge, you may appeal to the Nevada Tax Commission (NTC).
 Complete the Notice of Appeal Form and return within 30 days of the Hearing Decision.
 See NRS 360.390.